Claus woke up feeling cold that day.

 Claus smiled awkwardly and the barber continued doing his job.

-"What did he mean with those words?
+"What did he mean by those words?
 Is he calling me ugly?
 I mean, I have dandruff but there's no need to make it that obvious.
 Why did he say that out loud?
 The other customer heard it, I feel so embarrassed.
 There's no way I'll come here again after this offense.
 That stranger is probably staring at my head.
 I also think my head has a weird shape, but still...
 I don't want to focus on that."

 'Aaaand you're done.' said the barber.

 'Thanks.'
 Claus tells him as he extends his arm to give him the money.

 "That was so fast.
 Well, I wanted to return home as soon as possible, so it's good for me." he thinks.

 As he goes outside the barber shop, he starts to think "I'd better run.
 I don't want people to stare at me.
 I feel like my head is naked and it's also cold.
 Wait, will running make me feel hotter or colder?"

 Without giving it a second thought, he starts to run until he reaches his house.